 Inspired has been in fundraising for a long time, and in that time we’ve learnt a few things.
-That’s why we’re coming out with our first downloadable resource— “No Pain Less Gain: How Physical Challenges Impact Charity Fundraising” — coming soon!
-In the meantime, we’ve compiled this list of facts about fundraising challenges and we hope they might shed some light on the motivation behind why your supporters might take on an adventure.
+So without further ado, we’ve compiled this list of facts about fundraising challenges to shed some light on the motivation behind why your supporters might take on an adventure.

 1. Challenges raise more money than non-challenges